samarqureshii/SDR-DSP/README.md

-# plutoSDR tutorial
+# bladeRF tutorial on Apple Silicon processors (M1)

+> There is a way to install the bladeRF software for macOS using MacPorts, but there is no working download for Apple Silicon.
+We're going to run it on Asahi (Arch) Linux and build from there instead.
+For other Linux distributions like Ubuntu, visit [Nuand's offical installation documentation](https://github.com/Nuand/bladeRF)
->If you'd like to avoid all this mess and just use Arch Linux, run `curl https://alx.sh | sh` in your Terminal to begin installation of [Asahi Linux's Alpha Release](https://asahilinux.org).
-To install the Linux drivers, follow [this guide](https://wiki.analog.com/university/tools/pluto/drivers/linux).
+- Run `curl https://alx.sh | sh` in your Terminal to begin installation of [Asahi Linux's Alpha Release](https://asahilinux.org)
+    - Follow the prompts and boot into the new OS
+- Make sure you have the most recent version `sudo pacman -Syu`
+- Install dev tools/libraries `sudo pacman -S base-devel cmake libusb`
+- Clone the repo `git clone https://github.com/Nuand/bladeRF.git`
+- Enter bladeRF directory `cd bladeRF`
+- Make a build directory `mkdir build`, enter in `cd build`
+- Build software `make`
+- Install software `sudo make install`

+# GNU Radio on Asahi (Arch) Linux

+# plutoSDR tutorial for Apple Silicon

-## Installing the HoRNDIS driver on Apple Silicon
+## Installing the HoRNDIS driver
 > HoRNDIS is a driver for Mac OS X that allows you to use your RNDIS to get network access to Pluto.
 It is required for Remote Network Driver Interface Specification (RNDIS) which is a USB protocol to provides a virtual Ethernet link.
 ### 1. Switching to "Reduced Security" mode
 - Shut down your Apple Silicon Mac.